jbk41/Slogo/doc/API_CELLSOCIETY.md

 3. The errors are detected through the parsing methods provided by the backend.
 We would do a try catch method when passing in the strings and we could catch a wrongly formatted input strings.
-4. User types in a command and
+4. User types in a command and the parser reads it and sends it to back
+   end where the turtle is updated, sent back to frond end where screen is
+    then updated.
+5. The GUI is updated by accessing history and then updating the turtle.